ibm-cloud-docs/SecureGateway/nl/pt/BR/securegateway_troubleshooting.md

 ```
 {: pre}

-- Obtenha a saída a seguir:
+- É necessário obter a saída a seguir:

 ```
 [2015-09-30 16:50:32.084] [INFO] The current access control list is being reset and replaced by the user provided file: /tmp/aclfile.txt